What’s the Difference between EMR vs EHR?

 What is an Electronic Health Record (EHR)?

 EHR software offers everything that an EMR does, but is more inclusive and covers more information about a patient’s history.
-The whole point of EHRs is that they enable physicians to send a patient’s digital records to specialists anywhere in the country, and they are even accessible to the patients themselves.
+EHRs enable physicians to send patient records to specialists anywhere in the country, and they are even accessible to the patients themselves, promoting interoperability.

 About 75% of physicians who have adopted an EHR software reported that their system meets federal “meaningful use” criteria, which is an important factor in any medical practice.